1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ## Technical Notes

+### Code commenting

+1. The most important aim of commenting is to explain **why** things are done in the way they are.
+Explaining **what** the code does can be useful if it's complicated and/or messy, but not when the code is already simple enough to read.

+2. When a code segment is best understood in the context of a code segment in a different location, it is helpful to point out the other location in a comment.

+3. Comments do not need to explain the programming language or its features.
+The reader is assumed to know the programming language used and have access to its documentation.

+4. In large segments of code, comments are helpful to periodically break up functionality.
+Examples: `// At this point, the user is logged in.` and `// We are now done with the fancy calculations.`.

 ### Running process

 A running process (crontab) may be necessary for cleaning stale data, such as items still in a cart of a user that has left the website without completing the purchase.